TeslaInch/Car-price-prediction/readme.md

 #pilot

-Staring out of my delusions
+steering out of dreamland bruhh

 I can do it